Submitty/submitty.github.io/_docs/developer/phpstorm.md

 ---

 First clone the repository and set up Vagrant.
 Once you have that finished, open PhpStorm and make a `New Project from Existing Files` using the repository root as your project.

-## Running code from vagrant

-Add a PHP CLI Interpreter using vagrant:

-Under PhpStorm settings, open `Languages & Frameworks` > `PHP`.
-Press the `...` button next to `CLI Interpreter` and, on the left list of the interpreters window, press the `+` and select `From Docker, Vagrant, VM, Remote...`.
-Select `Vagrant` with the `Machine Name` of `ubuntu`.
-Then press `OK` to add the interpreter and `OK` to save the list of interpreters.

-After that, press the `...` button next to `Path Mappings`.
-Add a mapping from the `Local Path` of `<submitty repository root>/site` to `/usr/local/submitty/site` and press `OK` to save the mappings.

-## Deploying updates to vagrant
+## Configure a SFTP connection

+Configuring a SFTP connection to your vagrant virtual machine allows PhpStorm to do thing like access the remote PHP interpreter and deploy file changes automatically.
+This step should be done first as this connection will be used in many of the later steps.

 Open `Tools` > `Deployment...` > `Configuration`.
 Press the `+` and add a server of type `SFTP`.
 Set the following parameters under the `Connection` tab: